Migrating from FreshBooks to Zoho Books.

 You can now sign up for Zoho Books and set up your organization.
 This will include setting up your basic preferences and other settings like reminders, templates, online payment gateways, taxes etc. On completion, you can set up other sections of your Zoho Books account.
 You can have a quick overview of Preferences under Settings section of Zoho Books from the document available in this link.

-Like FreshBooks, Zoho Books also has Client Portal where your customers can view all their estimates and invoices.
+Like FreshBooks, Zoho Books also has Client Portal where your customers can view all their quotes and invoices.
 However, the process is a little different.
 In Zoho Books, you will have to enable the portal for all your customers and they will have to set up their password to access the portal.
 You can refer this link for more information.

 Zoho Books, like FreshBooks, allows you to receive payments online from your customers.
 We are integrated with Stripe, Authorize.Net, PayPal, PayPal Payflow Pro, 2Checkout and Briantree at the moment to enable our users receive online payments.
 You can setup your payment gateway before you start invoicing your customers from Zoho Books.